Android-TechFellow-Summer2020/HealthCheck/README.md

    * The User will be able to login/Sign up
    * Use Google loging authentication
    * Users will have/create an account
-   * Displays navigation bar at the bottom
 * Home
    * User will have the choice to view resources, questionaire, qrcode, or past locations
-   * Displays navigation bar at the bottom
 * Questionare
     * User will be prompted with a questionaire about their health
 * Location Pages
-    * Displays users past locations
+    * Displays users past locations on a recylcer view
-    * Displays navigation bar at the bottom
 * Resource Page
-    * Displays all resources
+    * Displays all nearby hospitals in a recylcer view
-    * Link to local Hospitals and Testing areas

 ### 3. Navigation